 “I’ve worked with a number of clients who were nervous at the outset of our relationship for this reason.
 They’ve been burned by recruiters in the past, and weren’t sure whether they could trust me.”

 One of the things I love about recruiting is working with clients on their hiring mentality, what types of backgrounds they should consider, and what strategies will help them build their dream teams.
-BVOH Finance & Accounting Search views our client relationships as partnerships, so we don’t turn a blind eye when we see that a client isn’t thinking clearly about their recruitment process.
+At BVOH Search & Consulting, we view our client relationships as partnerships, so we don’t turn a blind eye when we see that clients aren’t thinking clearly about their recruitment process.
 We want them to succeed, and we’re willing to tell them hard truths to help them get there.

-On the candidate side, it’s imperative that we show candidates the same kind of compassionate honesty.
-If someone comes to me and says, “I’m a controller at a venture capital firm, but I want to be the director of finance and do all the forecasting and modeling at a tech company,” I have two choices.
+We must show candidates the same kind of compassionate honesty on the candidate side.
+For example, if someone comes to me and says, “I’m a controller at a venture capital firm, but I want to be the director of finance and do all the forecasting and modeling at a tech company,” I have two choices:

 The advantage of working with a recruiter is that you have access to our expertise.
 We do clients and candidates a disservice when we “yes” them to death and then fail to deliver on their needs.

 Imagine being a hiring manager and explicitly describing the type of candidate you’re looking for to a recruiter.
-A week later, the recruiter calls and says, “I know this person lacks most of the qualities you said were must-haves, but I think you should give them a shot anyway.”
-Would you be amused by their audacity?
-Or frustrated by their disregard for your needs?
+Then, a week later, the recruiter calls and says, “I know this person lacks most of the essential qualities for this role, but I think you should give them a shot anyway.”
+Would their audacity amuse you?
+Or would you be frustrated by their disregard for your needs?

-On the other end of the search, imagine that you’re a candidate and you’ve clearly spelled out the type of position you want.
-But your recruiter repeatedly tries to persuade you to take interviews for jobs that are completely outside of that realm.
+At the other end of the search, imagine that you’re a candidate and you’ve clearly spelled out the type of position you want.
+But your recruiter repeatedly tries to persuade you to take interviews for jobs that are entirely outside that realm.

 Short-Sighted Sally can’t see past her next client meeting.
 She’s concerned with delivering results now, even if that means burning bridges or creating deep-seated problems for the future.
 If a candidate isn’t a perfect fit, so what?
 The client can always hire her again in six months to start the search all over again.